Machine Learning Algorithms

 Further Reading and Resources

-To better understand these theories, “Pattern Recognition and Machine Learning” by Christopher Bishop is an all-rounded book for newbies to advanced learners.
+To better understand these theories, “Pattern Recognition and Machine Learning” by Christopher Bishop is an all-rounded book for newbies and advanced learners.
 Some online courses, such as Coursera’s “Machine Learning” by Andrew Ng, can also be taken for practical experiences and a deeper understanding of major concepts and techniques applied in the field.

 These rich resources provide excellent insights and practical applications.
 They are perfect for anyone keen on progressing in machine learning skills.